suhaibzahmed/javascript-interview-questions/README.md

 232. ### What is nodejs

+  - Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser
-     Node.js is a server-side platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
-It is an event-based, non-blocking, asynchronous I/O runtime that uses Google's V8 JavaScript engine and libuv library.
+  - It is a server-side platform built on Chrome's (V8) JavaScript runtime for easily building fast and scalable network applications
+  - Traditionally, JavaScript was primarily used for client-side scripting in browsers.
+Node.js allows developers to use JavaScript for server-side scripting, enabling them to write both the front-end and back-end of web applications in the same language.
      **[⬆ Back to Top](#table-of-contents)**

 233. ### What is an Intl object